 - included in the Certification Report; - or referenced and summarised in the Certification Report and provided with the Certification Report for publication in association with it.

-It may be sanitised by the removal or paraphrase of proprietary technical information.
+It may be sanitised by the removal or paraphrase of proprietary technical information: Annex 14: ST SANITISING FOR PUBLICATION defines the rules for sanitising a Security Target and describes the minimum content of the resulting document.